rwev/coyote.life/content/articles/drafts/gear--tactical-system-philosophy.md

 - SAWC
 -

-5.56x45mm caliber - adequate range and firepower, _lightweight_ ammunition.
+5.56x45mm NATO caliber - adequate range and firepower, _lightweight_ ammunition.

 System designed for simplicity: I want less stuff to thing about, to manage, to maintain, to carry accessories (e.g. batteries) for, to lose, to carry.